SB-243

 Plain Language

-When the operator knows a user is a minor, the operator must implement reasonable measures to prevent the companion chatbot from (1) generating visual material depicting sexually explicit conduct and (2) directly telling the minor that they should engage in sexually explicit conduct.
-The standard is 'reasonable measures,' not absolute prevention, which gives operators some flexibility in implementation but requires affirmative technical safeguards.
-'Sexually explicit conduct' is defined by reference to 18 U.S.C. § 2256, which covers actual or simulated sexual intercourse, bestiality, masturbation, sadistic or masochistic abuse, and lascivious exhibition of the genitals or pubic area.
-This obligation is triggered by actual knowledge that the user is a minor.
+When the operator knows a user is a minor, the operator must implement reasonable measures to prevent the companion chatbot from (1) producing visual material depicting sexually explicit conduct, and (2) directly telling the minor to engage in sexually explicit conduct.
+The standard is 'reasonable measures' — not absolute prevention — but operators must be able to demonstrate what measures they have implemented.
+'Sexually explicit conduct' is defined by cross-reference to 18 U.S.C. § 2256.

 Statutory Text